SECRETS OF INSTRUMENTAL TECHNIQUE

 As we have described in the articles on physical mobility and superhuman ability, two mechanisms are involved in making movements.
 The muscular system is a system of forces obeying Newton's laws: nerve impulses from the central nervous system activate muscles, which contract to achieve movement of limbs.
 All that we would be able to achieve with this system alone would be twitching of the muscles.
 Synchronised with this system is an energy-field mechanism within and around the joints.

-Picture spheres of energy, from small to large, some concentric, infinitely superimposed around all the joints, which regulate the angle at the joints by the principle of resonance--see articles on physical mobility.
+Picture spheres of energy, from small to large, some concentric, infinitely superimposed around all the joints, which regulate the angle at the joints by the principle of resonance---see articles on physical mobility.
 These are quantum fields.
 The muscle provides the basic force and the quantum-computer system of the energy fields gives us our fine skills.
 As the quantum fields are developed further with practice, the muscles relax more and also operate more efficiently (as an independent improvement from that of specifically training the muscles).
 This is the true meaning of relaxation in muscular activities.

 All physical activities could be placed on a scale.
 Instrumental technique would be at one extreme denoting the need for development of the quantum-field system and not the muscles, and at the opposite extreme would be, say, weight lifting for sheer strength.
 Sprinting might take about a mid position in the scale, requiring high speed, efficient movements and reflexes, but also strength, particularly for acceleration.

-Thus if your muscular system is operating normally and there are no inherent weaknesses you only need to develop the quantum-field mechanism.
+Thus, for the musician, if your muscular system is operating normally and there are no inherent weaknesses you only need to develop the quantum-field mechanism.
 What does this involve?

 When an individual develops skill, the learning patterns, which are programs stored within the energy fields, increase their information density.
 One may wish to think in terms of information capacity of a computer.
 If the information density is low, as in poor technique ability, the number of points of awareness in a movement is less.
 This means there will be less control, and coordination will be deficient since there are a smaller number of information 'points'. to cross-reference between movements.

 Current science teaches that the neurons determine the muscular activity and therefore you can only connect together movements and cannot increase the information density.
 Note that physiology also tells us that there are only about 420,000 motor units in the whole human muscular system.
 This is true but it is also an incredibly low information capacity and one wouldn't be able to do more than twitch.
-(A motor unit operates many muscle fibres--about 10 for the eye muscles, about 2000 for the calf muscle---and there is no independence within this motor-unit group.
+(A motor unit operates many muscle fibres---about 10 for the eye muscles, about 2000 for the calf muscle---and there is no independence within this motor-unit group.
 When the quantum field system is understood and its relationship to the nervous system, scientists may well find that not only can the muscle fibres operate individually but also their fibrils and filaments---but this is speculation at this point and not necessary for our understanding here.)

 [Consider the following.
 There are about 250 million fibres in the human skeletal system.
 Each fibre has about 8000 fibrils, and each fibril about 4,300 x 2250 fast-twitch and slow-twitch filaments per centimeter; a total of around 20 trillion filaments!
 This figure will be greater if we summate over the average length of muscles.
 This is quite a respectable information capacity even for the artificial intelligence expert's view of skills in robots.]